nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 2a.
 The given arguments are invalid.

   - 2a1.
-UniNet shows an error message for the specific invalid field.
+AdmiNUS shows an error message for the specific invalid field.

     Use case resumes at step 2.

 - 3a.
 Contact with the same phone number already exists.

   - 3a1.
-UniNet shows an error message about duplicate contact.
+AdmiNUS shows an error message about duplicate contact.

     Use case resumes at step 2.

 **Use case 2: Delete a contact**